 Behaviour change theory can inform strategies to maximise exercise adherence.
-Five particular behaviour change techniques can increase adherence to therapeutic exercise in people with persistent musculoskeletal pain [74].
+Five particular behaviour change techniques can increase adherence to therapeutic exercise in people with persistent musculoskeletal pain [48].
 These include goal setting, social support, instruction of behaviour, demonstration of behaviour and practice/rehearsal.
-Feedback and monitoring interventions can also positively impact exercise adherence in older adults [75].
-Adults with OA believe that ongoing follow-up and review of progress, including supervision and correction of exercise technique, and longer-term follow-up (>3 months after exercise commencement) for monitoring and progression of the exercise program is important for adherence [76].
-This belief is supported by moderate quality evidence that “booster sessions” increase adherence to therapeutic exercise in people with OA [77].
+Feedback and monitoring interventions can also positively impact exercise adherence in older adults [45].
+Adults with OA believe that ongoing follow-up and review of progress, including supervision and correction of exercise technique, and longer-term follow-up (>3 months after exercise commencement) for monitoring and progression of the exercise program is important for adherence [49].
+This belief is supported by evidence that “booster sessions” increase adherence to therapeutic exercise in people with OA [45].

 Technology-enhanced strategies including mobile applications, wearable activity monitors, and text messaging/ email prompts have been shown to promote exercise adherence among adults with musculoskeletal problems, and promote positive physical activity behaviours in healthy adults.
-Meta-analyses suggest that these digital interventions increase total physical activity, moderate to vigorous activity, daily step count, and energy expenditure [78-81].
-There is also evidence that web-based exercise programming systems can improve adherence to home exercises prescribed by a clinician for adults with musculoskeletal problems [82], and when delivered in conjunction with remote support achieve better adherence than paper exercise handouts [83].
-Preliminary research suggests that these types of technology-enhanced adherence-enhancing strategies would be feasible to use among patients with knee and hip OA [e.g. 84].
+Meta-analyses suggest that these digital interventions increase total physical activity, moderate to vigorous activity, daily step count, and energy expenditure [e.g. 50].
+There is also evidence that web-based exercise programming systems can improve adherence to home exercises prescribed by a clinician for adults with musculoskeletal problems, and when delivered in conjunction with remote support achieve better adherence than paper exercise handouts [e.g. 51].
+Preliminary research suggests that these types of technology-enhanced adherence-enhancing strategies would be feasible to use among patients with knee and hip OA [e.g. 52] .

 As pain is a commonly cited barrier to therapeutic exercise among people with knee and hip OA, it could be argued that pharmacological pain treatments should be delivered alongside therapeutic exercise.
-However, there is conflicting evidence whether pain and function outcomes are improved when therapeutic exercise is combined with pharmacological pain treatments [e.g. 85,86,87].
-Further research in this area is therefore required.
+However, there is conflicting evidence whether pain and function outcomes are improved when therapeutic exercise is combined with pharmacological pain treatments [e.g.53] .
+Further research in this area is therefore required

 Summary and future directions